1994 Ford Tempo Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1994 Ford Tempo
+A guide to repairs, service, and maintenance costs for your 1994 Ford Tempo

 Sludge build up in the throttle body can cause a poor engine idle, stalling, and/or hesitation.
 The correction is to install a new idle air control valve spacer kit to prevent the sludge build up, set the base idle, and clean the throttle body.

 The vehicle may lose vehicle speed signal, which can affect speedometer operation and transmission shift quality.
 Most often the Vehicle Speed Sensor is faulty, however, at times, the driven gear inside the transmission is at fault.
 Replace the Vehicle Speed sensor and inspect the driven gear upon sensor removal.

 A defective crankshaft pulley can cause a clicking, or clanging noise from the engine when it is running.
 The center hub can become loose and the pulley should be replaced with the revised design.

 1994 Ford Tempo QuestionsCar won't stay running.
 As soon as I put the car in gear it dies (2 answers)

 Car sat for ten years.
 Replaced all fluids, tune up

 The fuel pump comes on.
 I replaced the starter. still nothing.